 Well, another WWDC, another surprise.
 Just like years past, this year Apple hasn’t fallen back.
 This year, Apple announced their latest version of macOS — macOS 10.14 Mojave (Specifically pronounced macOS Mo Harvey).
 Of course, there are a bunch of fresh features and stuff that most had called.
 During the keynote, Apple previewed some of the important features including a complete Dark Mode, Dynamic Desktop, Stacks, Gallery view for Finder, Group Facetime and there’s a lot to talk about.
-But if you’re a Windows user and thinking you’re out of this and that’s what only for Mac, change your mind because here’s how to install macOS Mojave without having or getting a Mac just for free.
+But if you’re a Windows user and thinking you’re out of this and that’s what only for Mac, change your mind because here’s how to install macOS Mojave on VMware without having or getting a Mac just for free.

 Just because Apple doesn’t want us to install doesn’t mean it’s not possible.
 Thanks to virtualization apps like VMware which let us run entire system inside your Windows without actually buying one or rebooting every time you run, like Dual-booting.
 With VMware, the installation process is pretty straightforward.
 If you’re familiar with or have used before, there’s nothing much to worry about.
 Simply, download the Mojave Image and also download VMware and install it and you’re ready to go.
 This way, you can create a virtual machine (VM) and run Mojave once you have installed.
 With that, you can enjoy installing and exploring Mac apps like Xcode.

 When installed, you’ll have the primary tools integrated with you such as the internet adapter, USB controller, drag & drop and more.
 Other than this, you might have lots of questions, they will be answered on the way to installation.
 In this article, I’ll walk you through how to install macOS Mojave on VMware in Windows PC.
 The process is pretty covered in steps with clear shots that you won’t be alone, let’s break it down.
 Here’s how to Install macOS Mojave on VMware on your Windows PC.